taliesinb/chartreuse/README.markdown

 ## Examples

-A famous example of an ambiguous sentence in linguistics is the ("buffalo buffalo" sentence)[http://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo].
+A famous example of an ambiguous sentence in linguistics is the ["buffalo buffalo" sentence](http://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo).
 The high degree of ambiguity stems from the many meanings of the word "Buffalo", which can interpreted as an adjective ("born in the city of Buffalo"), a noun ("the animal also known as a bison"), and a verb ("to bully").

-Let's construct a fake sentence that has 8 consecutive "buffalos".
+Let's construct a fake sentence that has 8 consecutive "buffalo"s.
 All will have the same token, though we will tag them with values that indicate the interpretation we, as the speakers of the sentence, *intended*.

     tokens = [
       symbol("buffalo", "Buffalo-born", (0,1)),